M66B/FairEmail/FAQ.md

 <br />

 <a name="faq7"></a>
-**(7) Why are sent messages not appearing (directly) in the sent folder?**
+**(7) Why are sent messages not appearing (immediately) in the sent folder?**

 &#x1F30E; [Google Translate](https://translate.google.com/translate?sl=en&u=https%3A%2F%2Fm66b.github.io%2FFairEmail%2F%23faq7)

 Sent messages are normally moved from the outbox to the sent folder as soon as your provider adds sent messages to the sent folder.
 This requires a sent folder to be selected in the account settings and the sent folder to be set to synchronizing.

-Some providers do not keep track of sent messages or the used SMTP server might not be related to the provider.
+Some providers do not keep track of sent messages, or the used SMTP server might not be related to the provider.
-In these cases FairEmail, will automatically add sent messages to the sent folder on synchronizing the sent folder, which will happen after a message have been sent.
+In these cases, FairEmail, will automatically add sent messages to the sent folder on synchronizing the sent folder, which will happen after a message has been sent.
 Note that this will result in extra internet traffic.

 ~~If this doesn't happen, your provider might not keep track of sent messages or you might be using an SMTP server not related to the provider.~~
-~~In these cases you can enable the advanced identity setting *Store sent messages* to let FairEmail add sent messages to the sent folder right after sending a message.~~
+~~In these cases, you can enable the advanced identity setting *Store sent messages* to let FairEmail add sent messages to the sent folder right after sending a message.~~
-~~Note that enabling this setting might result in duplicate messages if your provider adds sent messages to the sent folder too.~~
+~~Note that enabling this setting might result in duplicate messages if your provider adds sent messages to the sent folder, too.~~
-~~Also beware that enabling this setting will result in extra data usage, especially when when sending messages with large attachments.~~
+~~Also beware of enabling this setting since it will result in extra data usage, especially when sending messages with large attachments.~~

 ~~If sent messages in the outbox are not found in the sent folder on a full synchronize, they will be moved from the outbox to the sent folder too.~~
 ~~A full synchronize happens when reconnecting to the server or when synchronizing periodically or manually.~~